bediger4000/linked_lists/README.md

 for creating linked lists from textual representations, and printing outputs.

-I wrote a really simple [doubly-linked list package]() towards the same end.
+I wrote a [doubly-linked list package](dllist) towards the same end.
+It's not as fully realized.

 Both of these packages only have integer-valued list nodes.
-There's absolutely no reason to use these packages except to make developing answers to intervew questions.
+There's absolutely no reason to use these packages except when developing answers to intervew questions.

 ## Building